cyrusimap/cyrus-imapd/docsrc/assets/man-imapdproxyd.rst

     Serve IMAP over SSL (imaps).
 All data to and from **imapd** is encrypted using the Secure Sockets Layer.

+.. option:: -P

+    Tell **imapd** to expect a PROXY protocol header from the sender.

 .. option:: -N